-- The rule of law and constitutionalism must be practiced; - The will of the people/majority are respected; - Citizen's participation is essential and encouraged; - Citizen's participation is exercised periodically in free and fair elections through which elected representatives assume leadership positions; - The government is established in power only for the purpose of serving the citizens; - The government is subject to the will of the people who are empowered by the constitution to effect a change in government; - Separation of the powers, based on checks and balances, should be contained in the constitution and respected; - Respect for human rights and fundamental freedoms as enshrined in the constitution.
+- 1. The rule of law and constitutionalism must be practised; - 2.
+The will of the people/majority are respected; - 3.
+Citizen's participation is essential and encouraged; - 4.
+Citizen's participation is exercised periodically in free and fair elections through which elected representatives assume leadership positions; - 5.
+The government is established in power only for the purpose of serving the citizens; - 6.
+The government is subject to the power of the people who should be able to remove the government in terms of constitutional provision; - 7.
+Separation of the powers, based on checks and balances, should be contained in the constitution and respected; - 8.
+Respect for human rights and fundamental freedoms as enshrined in the constitution.

-The fact is that democracy as a concept is a slippery slope as well as an idea that may not be attainable as an end-goal in a society.
+The bottom line is that democracy as a concept is a slippery slope and is an idea that may not be expected to be attainable as an end-goal in a society.
 However, its practice requires that the central principles highlighted as tenets of democracy apply to the lives of the majority in the country (see Theletsane, 2014).
 In a democratic setting, majority is a crucial factor in decision-making and could be seen as one of the attributes of democracy that guarantees stability in a country.
-It is so largely because application of the majority rule principle may easily suppress the opinion of the minority, who may rightfully, view such suppression as a compromise or defeat.
+It is so largely because application of the majority rule may easily suppress the opinion of the minority, who may rightfully, view such suppression as a compromise or defeat.
 In the next section, we turn to the long investigation of the security upgrade of President Zuma's homestead at Nkandla.

-3.2 The Investigation of the Security Upgrade of President Zuma's Homestead at Nkandla

-President Jacob Zuma's Nkandla homestead has been surrounded by controversy, owing to the alleged dubious escalations of the cost of the security upgrade.
+3.2 The Investigation of the Security Upgrade of President Zuma's Homestead at Nkandla controversy, owing to the alleged dubious escalations of the cost of the security upgrade.
 However, the drama of Nkandlagate actually started to unfold after it was reported that the upgrade included several outlandish and non-security additions to the private property.
-Some of these unrelated additions include a helipad, amphitheater, underground bunkers, a swimming pool, a chicken run, visitors' center and a military hospital (Madonsela, 2014).
-The saga shows that the Department of Public Works ignored the provision in the ministerial hand book that it may expend not more than R100, 000 on security improvements at the private houses of public officials.
+Some of these unrelated additions include a helipad, amphitheatre, underground bunkers, a swimming pool, a chicken run, visitors' center and a military hospital (Madonsela, 2014).
+The saga shows that the Department of Public Works ignored the provision in the ministerial hand book that it may expend not more than R100, 000 on security improvements at the private houses of public officials (see Ministerial Hand Book, 2007).
 According to the ministerial hand book any improvements exceeding that amount shall be at the expense of such public official but in this case over R246 million was allocated for the homestead renovation (South African history online, 2014).